Lisa Cirincione, JD

 Examples of Lisa’s successful 2017 grants include the following:

-- View Hospital was selected to participate in the Centers for Medicare and Medicaid’s Rural Community Hospital Demonstration Project.
+- Valley View Hospital was selected to participate in the Centers for Medicare and Medicaid’s Rural Community Hospital Demonstration Project.

 - Mile High Behavioral Healthcare was selected by the Substance Abuse and Mental Health Services Administration to serve homeless youth through its Cooperative Agreements to Benefit Homeless Individuals program.